-Strategies to Protect Your Identity, Your Accounts and Your Devices ccess to new technology and a variety of internet devices allows each of us the unprecedented ease to visit the online world.
+Access to new technology and a variety of internet devices allows each of us the unprecedented ease to visit the online world.
 The speed and convenience to buy goods; download apps, music and movies; research topics; send messages; and much more is becoming part of daily life.
 However, there can be a real downside - the ever-present threat posed by cyber-criminals intent on stealing your identity, hijacking your accounts and committing fraud.

-Consumer Targeting: A Continuing Threat
+Consumer targeting: A continuing threat

 Over the past several years, data breach computer attacks have been directed at retailers, healthcare provider systems and insurance companies, among others, for the sole purpose of raiding their proprietary files and stealing their customers' personal information.
-These cybercrimes have resulted in millions of records being stolen and then repurposed for criminal use or sold to the highest bidder.
+These cyber-crimes have resulted in millions of records being stolen and then repurposed for criminal use or sold to the highest bidder.